uh-ratings/uh-ratings.github.io/index.md

 after admin logged in, can manage and maintain the website.

 #### Admin page
-The admin page will show you all the professors and course.
+The admin page will show you all the professors and courses.
+And the ability to delete any professors or courses from the database.
 ![](doc/admin-page.png)

 #### Add course page
-The admin can add the courses into the data base to be reviewed.
+The admin can add the courses into the database to be reviewed.
 ![](doc/addcourse.png)

 #### Add professor page
-The admin can add the professors into the data base to be reviewed.
+The admin can add the professors into the database to be reviewed.
 ![](doc/addprofessor.png)

 ## Community Feedback